spaceotter/unplusplus/README.md

 usage of C++ features from C, as described below.
 The expected use case is to allow a C-only foreign function interface (FFI) to use a C++ library.

-The project is not ready for general use yet.

 ## Workflow:
 1. Build the target C++ library.
 2. Create a header with all the desired parts of the target library included.